AizaRashid/decoder-only-transformer/README.md

 the wrong size to prove you understand anything about how the pieces scale or where they go wrong.

-So this project keeps the same starting concepts — attention, position encoding, a decoder block — but rebuilds them independently: my own code, own comments explaining the *why* rather than a line-by-line description of the *what*, multi-head attention instead of single-head, stacked layers instead of one, and a dataset built to actually need attention
+So this project keeps the same starting concepts, attention, position encoding, a decoder block, but rebuilds them independently: my own code, own comments explaining the *why* rather than a line-by-line description of the *what*, multi-head attention instead of single-head, stacked layers instead of one, and a dataset built to actually need attention